FHIR R4 Database

 Key Features

-- Version tracking: Automatic versioning of resources with history support
+- Version tracking: Automatic versioning of resources with full history

 Initialization